 If any of these components are destroyed, it takes time and effort to rebuild a new instance and update references to the new host's information throughout the environment.
 You can avoid this by applying the following best practices.

 Many customers use virtual machines instead of bare-metal hardware for utility-tier components because virtual machines provide two features that are valuable for utility-tier components:

 - Dynamic resource sizing.
 VMs change the hardware specifications of the host as load increases.

 - State preservation and transition.
 VMs provide host snapshots that preserve an image of the instance.
 Some VMs, such as VMotion from VMWare, enable you to instantiate the host image on a new virtual machine.

 If you are unable to leverage these benefits from virtual machines, consider putting a configuration backup plan in place.
 For more information about configuration backups, see Managing backup and restore processes.

 Preserve networking using DNS entries

-When you establish DNS CNames for your utility instances, you can direct all clients to those DNS entries, and thus never need to rely on the true host and IP of the host hardware.
+When you establish DNS CNames for your utility instances, you can direct all clients to those DNS entries, and then never need to rely on the true host and IP of the host hardware.
 If you have to replace the host hardware, you do not have to try to reuse the same hostname and IP.
-This also enables you to build new utility instances in parallel to the old with a simple DNS toggle as a cutover.
+This also allows you to build new utility instances in parallel to the old with a simple DNS toggle as a cutover.

 Applications for load balancing

 Partner with someone who oversees networking at your organization and make sure they understand the goal and the technical details.
-Draft the disaster recovery plan and verify it with a non-impacting/non-production environment before implementing it in production.
+Draft a disaster recovery plan and verify it with a non-impacting/non-production environment before implementing it in production.